List of Chicago Fire characters: Stella Kidd

-It is implied that she and Severide had known each other at some point prior to her transfer.
+It is implied that she and Severide have known each other at some point prior to her transfer.
 They begin a "no strings attached" relationship but it hits a hurdle when her ex Grant shows up.
 Stella shares with Severide that Grant is using again and that she is worried about him.
 During the last episode Grant shows up at Molly's, Stella and Severide walk in together causing Grant to fight with Kidd once again.
 A while later, Grant texts Kidd.
 She tries to call him back and realizes he is on something.
 Worried that something might have happened to him, she locates his phone.
 The team leaves the House to find an overdosing Grant.
 At the hospital, Stella tells him that he needs help to get clean.
 Grant insists she is all he needs.
 Nonetheless, Stella is done and Grant shouts at her to leave.
 Kidd leaves, worried.
 Dr Charles calms her down telling her that rock bottom always looks ugly but they will do their part to help him.
 His behavior becomes erratic and escalates but she tries to deny that there was a problem, even after he attempted to assault Severide and overdosed.
 The final straw came when he escaped from the hospital to sneak into her apartment with the intent of hurting Severide, but does not go through with it.
 She finally makes the decision to force him to go to rehab by severing all ties with him.
-Stella's parents died when she was a teenager her mom and dad were addicts and her dad was abusive to her and her brother.
+Stella's parents died when she was a teenager.
+Her mom and dad were addicts and the latter was abusive to her and her brother.